AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-metadata-mapping.md

 title: Configure asset metadata mapping between Workfront and Experience Manager Assets
 description: Configure [!DNL Workfront for Experience Manager enhanced connector]
 ---
-# Configure asset metadata mapping between Workfront and Experience Manager Assets {#asset-metadata-mapping-workfront-aem-assets}
+# Configure asset metadata mapping between Adobe Workfront and Experience Manager Assets {#asset-metadata-mapping-workfront-aem-assets}

-You can map the asset metadata fields between Workfront and Experience Manager as a Cloud Service applications.
+You can map the asset metadata fields between Adobe Workfront and Experience Manager as a Cloud Service applications.
 As a result of mapping metadata fields, when you send an asset from Workfront to Experience Manager Assets, you can view the mapped asset metadata in Experience Manager Assets.

 For example, if you need to retain the metadata fields for an image such as name, description, and the project it belongs to in Workfront when you send the image to Experience Manager Assets, configure and map these fields to Experience Manager Assets properties.

 **Use Case**

-An image `add-users-workfront.png` exists in the `Metadata Syncs` project.
+An image `add-users-workfront.png` exists in the `Metadata Syncs` project in Adobe Workfront application.
 You need to send that image to Experience Manager Assets as a Cloud Service with the following metadata:

 * Project Name